Halobacterium: Genome structure

 The Halobacterium NRC-1 genome is 2,571,010 bp compiled into three circular replicons.
 More specifically, it is divided into one large chromosome with 2,014,239 bp and two small replicons pNRC100 (191,346 bp) and pNRC200 (365,425 bp).
 While much smaller than the large chromosome, the two plasmids account for most of the 91 insertion sequences and include genes for a DNA polymerase, seven transcription factors, genes in potassium and phosphate uptake, and cell division.
 The genome was discovered to contain a high G+C content at 67.9% on the large chromosome and 57.9% and 59.2% on the two plasmids.
 The genome also contained 91 insertion sequence elements constituting 12 families, including 29 on pNRC100, 40 on pNRC200, and 22 on the large chromosome.
 This helps explain the genetic plasticity that has been observed in Halobacterium.
 Of the archaea, halobacteria are viewed as being involved in the most lateral genetics (gene transfer between domains) and a proof that this transfer does take place.

+Genome repair

+In Halobacterium sp.
+NRC-1, homologs of the E. coli nucleotide excision repair genes uvrA, uvrB and uvrC are required tor the removal of UV induced DNA damages (in the absence of photoreactivating light).
+Investigation of DNA repair in this archaeal halobacterium has contributed to our understanding of the diversity and evolution of genomic DNA repair systems generally.